clear-nus/sc-likelihood-ratios/README.md

-# Repository for "Know When to Abstain: Optimal Selective Classification with Likelihood Ratios"
+# Official Code for "Know When to Abstain: Optimal Selective Classification with Likelihood Ratios"
+This repository is still being updated.

 ## How to run
 Install requirements.